Vishva Hindu Parishad: Youth organisations

 The Bajrang Dal founded in 1984, is organised in many states in major training camps called shakhas, where thousands of youths simultaneously train in various activities, receive sports, education in Hindutva and cultural indoctrination.
 The Durga Vahini, founded in 1991 under the tutelage of Sadhvi Rithambara as its founding chairperson and the support of the VHP, is described as the "female arm of the Dal".
 Members of the Vahini contend that the portrayal of their group as a branch of the Bajrang Dal is an oversimplification, and that their goals are to "dedicate ourselves to spiritual, physical, mental and knowledge development".
 The VHP also have divisions made up of women.
 VHP secretary Giri Raj Kishore charted out highly visible roles for women in the group.
 He charted out two "satyagrahas" for women during their demonstrations.

 The VHP has been a prime backer of the World Hindu Conference in which issues such as casteism, sectarianism, and the future of Hindus were discussed.
 Prior Conferences have included Hindu Groups such as Parisada Hindu Dharma.

 International presence

 Vishwa Hindu Parishad has presence in 29 countries outside of India.
 The Australia wing of Vishva Hindu Parishad conducts activities such as conducting weekend schools, language classes, cultural workshops, festivals.
 The festivals are also organised for open to all communities promoting Unity in Diversity.
 The press release from city council of Holroyd states that Vishva Hindu Parishad is active in supporting multiculturalism in the same region.

-Hindu Students Council (also known as HSC) is an organization of Hindu students in the US and Canada.
+Hindu Students Council (also known as HSC) is an organisation of Hindu students in the US and Canada.
 The HSC was set up in 1990 with support from the Vishwa Hindu Parishad of America.
 Although the HSC says that it became fully independent in 2003, its association with that body was a matter of some debate.
-Prior to its separation from its parent organization, it was considered to be the student-wing of the VHP.
+Prior to its separation from its parent organisation, it was considered to be the student-wing of the VHP.